cjen07/julia_port/README.md

 ## julia_port
-invoke julia functions in elixir to do scientific computing using port and metaprogramming
+example project to invoke julia functions in elixir to do scientific computing using port and metaprogramming

 ### prerequisite
 * [julia](http://julialang.org/) installed and its access from shell